-Basically the local authority Building Controlthe local authority department which deals with the Building Regulations require 6 weeks written notice (except for certain exempt buildings).
+Basically the local authority Building Control require 6 weeks written notice (except for certain exempt buildings).
 They may then issue a counter notice with certain conditions attached.
 These are most likely to do with protecting neighbouring properties and the public.
 You may be able to download a copy of the notice from the council web site.
 It will usually require a 1:1250 drawing showing the location plan, buildings to be demolished, adjacent properties and existing drainage which will require sealing off.

 You will also need to be able to show that a Type 3 Asbestos survey has been carried out.